This Facebook User Is Warning People To Beware Of 'Scheduled Payment' Scams

 Always check your bank account.

-A Facebook user who goes by the name of Hafifi Hafidz has warned online sellers to beware of a new way for scammers to fake online payments
+Previously, a Facebook user who goes by the name of Hafifi Hafidz had warned online sellers to beware of a new way for scammers to fake online payments

 The post went up on 9 October.
-At the time of writing, the post has since received 2,700 comments and more than 9,200 shares.
+At the time of writing, the post had received 2,700 comments and more than 9,200 shares.

 Although Hafifi did not share if this was a personal experience, the photo attached to the post indicates that the transfer was made to him.

 According to Hafifi's post, the "buyer" will schedule the payment instead of using interbank GIRO or instant transfer

 "The buyer says they will bank in today 9 October 2018.
 But when the online payment is being made, they choose 'scheduled payment' and pick the date 12 October 2018," he wrote.

 "After the transaction is completed, the receipt is 'screenshot' and the buyer will send that receipt to the seller as proof of payment."

 Hafifi claims the problem lies in the fact that the receipt is the same as a 'normal transfer' receipt